school-brainhack/school-brainhack.github.io/content/en/weeks/index.md

   buttonurl = ""
   buttondescr = ""
   description = """
   During week 4, participants will concentrate on finalizing project results and producing deliverables.
 The daily structure will be similar to week 3.
 Participants will have to produce a written deliverable for their project, which will be published on this website.
-These deliverables will have to be submitted by June 9th (one week after the end of the school), and will count for 30% of the final grade.
-At the end of week 4, participants will make a short oral presentation on their project, which will count for 30% of the final grade.
-Finally, there will be a participation grade for the full 4 weeks, which will count for 10% of the final grade."""
+These deliverables will have to be submitted one week after the end of the school.
+At the end of week 4, participants will make a short oral presentation on their project. """
 +++